 Next, we divided those types into sub-types that we call Industries.
 Since publications and agencies are particularly important to photographers, we devised our own custom list of industries.
 However, because there are so many brands, and since every company has a LinkedIn profile, we simply assign the industry that shows up on LinkedIn to each of the brands we track (LinkedIn provides over 150 Industry tags that companies can use to identify themselves).

-By sharing your priorities with us, it will help us target the right clients that we promote Wonderful Machine to in general, and it will also help us provide cost-effective lists that you can buy.
+Sharing your priorities with us will help us target the right clients that we promote Wonderful Machine to in general, and it will also help us provide cost-effective lists that you can buy.
 Here’s our current list of vertical markets that we’re working on.
 Please email me with your suggestions for additional Verticals that you think we should be covering.

 Pet Product Brand